We can help.

 Call 2-11 or (866) 760-6489

 Pueblo’s Drive-Thru COVID Testing site located at the Pueblo Mall is open 8AM-5PM, Monday-Saturday.
 3201 Dillon Drive, Pueblo, CO 81003

-Pueblo County has opened a drive-up testing site in Pueblo to test anyone with symptoms of COVID-19 (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea).
+Check your symptoms.
+Testing is open to anyone with symptoms of COVID-19, including: fever or chills, cough, new loss of taste or smell, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.

 Individuals tested must be inside an enclosed vehicle for safety.
 No walk-ups or motorcycles are allowed through the testing site.